 For decades, researching in US Tax Records has been challenging and often confusing.
-As the number of digital tax collections has increased, the ability of family history researchers to find their family in assessment tables has grown exponentially.
+As the number of digital tax collections has increased, the ability of family history researchers to find their families in assessment tables has grown exponentially.

 And yet, you may still wonder why you should research your ancestors in tax records when they have such limited information.